Filippo Lauri: Biography

 Born and active in Rome, his story was featured in biographies by Baldinucci.
 He first studied with his father, Balthasar Lauwers (Italianized as Lauri), who was a Flemish landscape painter; and then studied with his older brother, Francesco Lauri.
 Afterwards, he worked under his brother-in-law, Angelo Caroselli.
 Filippo's brother had been a pupil of Andrea Sacchi.
-In 1654 Lauri became a member of the Accademia di San Luca in Rome, and later became the Principe or director of the academy.
-He painted along with Filippo Gagliardi a canvas depiction of Celebrations for Christine of Sweden at Palazzo Barberini (now at Palazzo Braschi), which demonstrates the exuberant pageantry common in their time.
+In 1654, Lauri became a member of the Accademia di San Luca in Rome, and later became the Principe or director of the academy.
+He painted, along with Filippo Gagliardi, a canvas depiction of Celebrations for Christine of Sweden at Palazzo Barberini (now at Palazzo Braschi), which demonstrates the exuberant pageantry common in their time.

-Filippo's father had emigrated from Antwerp, and was a pupil of Paul Bril.
+Filippo's father had emigrated from Antwerp and was a pupil of Paul Bril.
 Filippo's oldest brother Francesco Lauri was also a painter and a pupil of Andrea Sacchi, who died young.
-Fillipo often painted small figures for the landscapes of Claude Lorraine.
+Fillipo often painted small figures for the landscapes of Claude Lorrain.
 He was prolific.
 He employed many engravers.